POW2KOR/adaptive_autosar/README.md

 pushes new version of the repository to
 [SWF Artifactory](https://artifact.swf.daimler.com/list/adasdai-docker/minerva_mpu_docker/minerva_mpu/) on merge.
 The image includes all the dependencies needed, including Bazel, Bazel plugins and toolchains (for both x86 and aarch64).
-The `devcontainer` adds [a few changes](.devcontainer/Dockerfile) on top of that but these are expected to be merged into a single file with the CI environment soon.

 ### Setup credentials for SWF Artifactory Docker registry